comit-network/xmr-btc-swap/README.md

 ## Maintenance

-This repository is currently maintained by community volunteers.
-While it remains safe to use, the original developers (@comit-network) have stopped contributing.
-For a more actively maintained version that includes a GUI, please check out this community fork: https://github.com/UnstoppableSwap/core
+**This repository is unmaintained**.
+The original developers (@comit-network) have moved on to other projects.
+Community volunteers are continuing development at [UnstoppableSwap/core](https://github.com/UnstoppableSwap/core), which includes a graphical user interface.
+Please note that the fork has introduced network-level breaking changes, making it incompatible with peers running this repository - you will not be able to initiate swaps with them.

 ## Quick Start